-We wish you the best of luck choosing the residency program that is right for you.
+We wish you the best of luck in choosing a residency program.
 Please contact us with any questions you have and we would be happy to provide you with more information.